Applying for a student visa overseas

 When can I apply?

-- The earliest you can make a Tier 4 application is from 3 months before the start date of your course.
+- The earliest you can make your visa application is from 6 months before the start date of your course.

 - You will be issued with a CAS (Confirmation of Acceptance for Studies) once you have met all the conditions of your offer (one of which may be ATAS).

-- The length of time it takes to issue a visa varies so we recommend that you check the visa processing time in your country.
+- Generally an overseas application should take 3 weeks but the length of time can vary so we recommend that you check the visa processing time in your country.

 Will I have to undergo a TB screening?